dptech-corp/Uni-Dock/unidock_tools/README.md

     pip install unidock_tools

+If you want ro run Uni-Dock with receptor in PDB format, you need to install mgltools, you can use th command:

+    conda create -n mgltools mgltools -c bioconda

 ## 2. install gnina
 If you want to use gnina CNNscores to rescore docking poses, you should install gnina.
 - binary